Subha060/CSS_Projects/7up_demo/README.md

-# Netflix Demo

-This project is a copy of the Netflix website.
-It aims to showcase my HTML and CSS skills by replicating the design and functionality of the original Netflix site.
+# 7up Website Clone

+Welcome to the GitHub repository of our 7up Website Clone project!
+This project is a meticulous recreation of the 7up website, designed to showcase our frontend development skills, including responsive design, modern CSS techniques, and interactive JavaScript features.

 ## Preview

-You can check out the live demo of this project [here](https://css-testing-subha.vercel.app/Netflix_Demo/index.html).
+Experience the live version of our 7up clone here: [7up Website Clone Live Preview](https://css-testing-subha-rlz4aea7d-subha-adaks-projects.vercel.app/7up_demo/index.html)

+## Features

+- **Responsive Design:** Ensures a seamless viewing experience across various devices and screen sizes.
+- **Interactive Elements:** Engage with dynamic components that enhance user interaction.
+- **Modern CSS:** Utilizes the latest CSS features for styling and animations, providing a sleek and modern look.
+- **Optimized Performance:** Fast loading times and optimized images for an efficient browsing experience.

 ## Technologies Used

-- HTML
-- CSS

-## Features

-- Responsive design
+- HTML5
-- Interactive elements
+- CSS3
-- Dynamic content
+- JavaScript

 ## Installation